Seven (1995 film): Critical response

-Fincher's directorial style was commended for its "striking craftmanship" and "stunning" visuals that often simultaneously thrill and exasperate the viewer.
-(Note: Attributed to multiple references:) In contrast, Rafferty said his style is less effective when stretched over the film's runtime, and that Fincher mistook darkness for profundity and chose style over coherence.
-(Note: Attributed to multiple references:) Although Gene Siskel considered Walker's script to be smartly written, several critics were less enthusiastic, finding the dialogue trite, many scenes implausible, and character motivations weak.
+Fincher's directorial style was commended for its "striking craftsmanship" and "stunning" visuals that often simultaneously thrill and exasperate the viewer.
+In contrast, Rafferty said Fincher's style became less effective when stretched over the film's runtime, while other critics accused him of mistaking darkness for profundity and choosing style over coherence.
+Although Gene Siskel considered Walker's script to be smartly written, several critics were less enthusiastic, finding the dialogue trite, many scenes implausible, and character motivations weak.
 Bernard and Richard Schickel wrote Seven lacks many of the essentials prevalent in its genre such as suspense, witty dialogue and cathartic humor, and the psychological depth to match the intellectual thrills of The Silence of the Lambs.

 The violent content of Seven was generally negatively received.
-Critics such as Berardinelli and Siskel found the gore excessive and "gratuitous".
-(Note: Attributed to multiple references:) While some found the violent visuals to be tiresome and detracting, others said Fincher skilfully avoided showing the violence that led to the deaths, preventing them from distracting from Sevens more enjoyable aspects.
+Critics such as Berardinelli and Siskel found the gore excessive, and Hartl called it "gratuitous".
+While some found the violent visuals to be tiresome and detracting, others said Fincher skilfully avoided showing the violence that led to the deaths, preventing them from distracting from Sevens more enjoyable aspects.
 According to Ebert and Turan, however, Seven would be too disturbing for many viewers.
 Fincher responded: "I didn't set out to piss off the people who are upset.
-I was told that Michael Medved [film critic at New York Post] wrote that the movie was evil, but I'm sure he slows down when he passes an accident just like everyone else.
+I was told that Michael Medved [film critic at the New York Post] wrote that the movie was evil, but I'm sure he slows down when he passes an accident just like everyone else.
 Death fascinates people, but they don't deal with it".
-Howe and Owen Gleiberman said the ending is "like an act of treachery against the viewer", undermining any hope for a positive outcome; and Barry Norman said it denies the audience "even of the final comfort they fully deserve".
+Howe said the ending is "like an act of treachery against the viewer", undermining any hope for a positive outcome, and Barry Norman said it denies the audience "even of the final comfort they fully deserve".
+Owen Gleiberman praised its grim irony.
 Ebert found the ending "satisfying" but underwhelming compared to the film's earlier events.